Integration through transients for inelastic hard sphere fluids: Results

+While the Bagnold coefficient of \citet{savage+jeffrey81} is expressed in terms of the pair correlation function at contact of elastic hard spheres, namely, the Carnahan-Starling approximation \cite{hansen+mcdonald90} that is very good up to $\varphi\approx0.4$, \citet{jenkins07} later used an empirical, high-density pair-correlation function that diverges at $\varphi_{\mathrm{rcp}}\approx 0.64$ to predict a Bagnold coefficient $B_{J1}$, Eq.~(\ref{eq:102}), that is formally close to Savage and Jeffrey's expression, but depends on the coefficient of restitution $\varepsilon$ and diverges at $\varphi_{\mathrm{rcp}}$.
+Note that, as discussed in Ref.~\cite{kranz+frahsa17a}, we underestimate the granular glass transition by roughly $5.5\%$, corresponding to $\Delta\varphi\sim 0.055$ for $\varepsilon=0.6$.
+To compare Jenkins' results to ours, we consequently display his result for $B_{J1}(\varphi - 0.055)$ in Fig.~\ref{fig:bagnold} at a shifted density, so that it now diverges at $\varphi=0.585$.
+In a later paper, \Citet{jenkins+berzi10} put forward the idea of a lower shear jamming density at $\varphi\approx0.6$ for $\varepsilon\approx0.7$, implying a divergence of the Bagnold coefficient $B_{J2}$ at $\varphi\approx0.6$, Eq.~(\ref{eq:106}).
+Again shifting density for comparison with our results, we show $B_{J2}(\varepsilon=0.6, \varphi - 0.055)$ in Fig.~\ref{fig:bagnold}a.

+In contrast, the granular mode-coupling theory here applies to a driven granular fluid and predicts a granular glass transition and the emergence of a yield stress at a critical density $\varphi_c(\varepsilon)<\varphi_{\mathrm{rcp}}$.
+The discussion of the relevant time scales \cite{kranz+frahsa17a} and the dynamic state diagrams, cf. Fig.~\ref{fig:regimes} shows that the shear rate in the Bagnold regime, $\dot\gamma_{\infty}$, exceeds the structural relaxation rate, $\tau_{\alpha}^{-1}$.
+Therefore, the slow relaxation, $\tau_{\alpha}\to\infty$ indicating the granular glass transition, is irrelevant for the Bagnold regime and the Bagnold coefficient must be smooth across the granular glass transition.
+This is, indeed, the case for the Bagnold coefficient $B$ calculated by the \textsc{gitt} formalism (Fig.~\ref{fig:bagnold}a).

 Above the glass transition density, $\varphi_c(\varepsilon)$, a finite (dynamic) yield stress, $\sigma_y$, has to be exceeded to keep the system flowing and to prevent it from freezing into an amorphous glass.
-The critical yield stress, $\sigma_y^c(\varepsilon)$ (cf.\ Fig.~3 in Ref.~\cite{kranz+frahsa17a}) right at the glass transition is on the order of $2nT$.
-For larger densities, $\varphi > \varphi_c(\varepsilon)$, the yield stress quickly rises before settling to a narrow band around 4--5$nT$ (Fig.~\ref{fig:bagnold}b) which is only exceeded at the highest densities \footnote{To calculate $\sigma_y$, a Herschel-Bulkley law, $\sigma(\Pe) = \sigma_y + \alpha\Pe^n$ \cite{herschel+bukley26}, is fitted to the numerically determined flow curves for $\Pe \leq 10^{-6}$.}.
+The critical yield stress, $\sigma_y^c(\varepsilon)$ (cf.~Fig.~3 in Ref.~\cite{kranz+frahsa17a}) right at the glass transition is on the order of $6$--$9nT$.
+For larger densities, $\varphi > \varphi_c(\varepsilon)$, the yield stress quickly rises with density (Fig.~\ref{fig:bagnold}b) as expected \footnote{To calculate $\sigma_y$, a Herschel-Bulkley law, $\sigma(\Pe) = \sigma_y + \alpha\Pe^n$ \cite{herschel+bukley26}, is fitted to the numerically determined flow curves for $\Pe \leq 10^{-4}$.}.